codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 * [Azure CLI](https://hub.docker.com/r/microsoft/azure-cli/)
 * [AWS CLI](https://hub.docker.com/r/mesosphere/aws-cli/)

-Of course you can create your own docker image with the exact tools that you want and then use it from the [private Codefresh registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) or any other registry in your pipeline.
+Of course, you can create your own Docker image with the exact tools that you want and then use it from the [private Codefresh registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) or any other registry in your pipeline.

 ### Migrating Jenkins pipelines

 In the case of Jenkins pipelines, things are a bit more complicated because there is not a single way anymore on how to structure your pipelines.
-First of all, the best case scenario is when you have *declarative* Jenkins pipelines that already use Docker images for stage execution.
+First of all, the best-case scenario is when you have *declarative* Jenkins pipelines that already use Docker images for stage execution.

   `Jenkinsfile`